 Individuals are encouraged to participate.

-Minimum age is 16.
-Volunteers under 18 must have a signed parental consent form.
+Minimum age is sixteen.
+Volunteers under eighteen years of age must have a signed parental consent form.
 Please contact us (see below) for more information.

 Housing and camping/RV sites are unavailable.